Friday, December 21, 2018

 Riding on the front of the flat-bed vehicle that bore the music machine was a woman wearing a feathery headdress and deep-black robe with pink trim, and a man with spiky hair wearing a pink robe with black trim.
 As Tempus got closer he could see that both looked outdoorsy and weather-beaten despite the gaudy, impractical costumes.

 The man with the spiky hair looked down at Tempus.
 "Ho friend, you like my device?
 Looking at you, I'm guessing that you're an inventor, a mechanician of sorts?
 I am but a humble showman; my flair and talent is entertaining the masses."
-Spkiy-hair's powerful voice sounded well-acquainted with public speaking.
+Spiky-hair's powerful voice sounded well-acquainted with public speaking.
 "Wait for some time for my fair to set up in yonder square and I will then let you demonstrate my machine's marvelous properties!"
 He smiled and looked away, waving and calling to other people in the growing crowd.

 The machine is so close.
 Tempus smiled and waved as well, then "accidentally" stumbled and reached his hand out to the machine to steady himself.
-As he came in contact with the artefact, he focused his chronal vision, attempting to probe mentally into the device's timeline.
+As he came in contact with the artifact, he focused his chronal vision, attempting to probe mentally into the device's timeline.
 Somewhat to his surprise, this worked: the machine was alive, was named the Pieriant, and was dimly self-aware.
 It loved to play music and see people dancing.
 But it had sat alone for countless centuries in a place where no one came to dance any more.
 Then the man with the spiky hair arrived and promised that he would teach it the Music of the Spheres if it came with him to a particular place and played music continuously for several days.
 Spiky-hair and several others had removed it from its place and loaded it onto the wagon and commanded it to be silent until told otherwise.
 All of this Tempus saw in an instant.

 A hand closed on Tempus' shoulder and firmly pulled him away from the vehicle, breaking the connection.
 "Please don't touch, sir."
 Tempus looked back at his interlocutor.
-A guard in billowy pink-and-grey pantaloons and fur-lined coat held Tempus shoulder with one massive hand and had a heavy truncheon pointed down by his side in the other.
+A guard in billowy pink-and-charcoal pantaloons and fur-lined coat held Tempus shoulder with one massive hand and had a heavy truncheon pointed down by his side in the other.
 Tempus decided that now was not the time for confrontation.
 He relented and muttered an apology, and the guard let him go.

 But internally, Tempus was soaring.
 Though it had been slightly draining, the effort to see into the music machine's past had worked.
 He decided he would call this new esotery See History.

-Jilly approached the rearmost vehicle in the strange procession, a smallish wagon being pulled by a tall man in winter furs and a tall hat.
+Jilandri approached the rearmost vehicle in the strange procession, a smallish wagon being pulled by a tall man in winter furs and a tall hat.
 Atop the vehicle was a dark green, teardrop-shaped canvas tent festooned with light-green and yellow dots, and thin, multicolored fabric streamers, blowing in the light wind.

 Perhaps the vehicle is normally numenera-driven and in need of repair, she thought.
-Jillyandry offered the hand of greeting.
+Jilandri offered the hand of greeting.
 "Looks like you've got quite a few vehicles here—bound to have some problems, eh?
 I’m a mechanic out of Wyrfall, maybe could help you out with any issues.
 You got a mechanic I should contact?"

 "Mechanic?" the man pulling the wagon puffed.
 "No, we don’t need a mechanic."
 The man was heavily-built and perspiring.
 He wore spectacles and had a bushy mustache.